 - Texture issues like sweating, soft spots, or inconsistent bite

-What’s often misunderstood is that you can’t “flavor your way out” of an unstable oil system.
-If oxidation starts to win, a stronger flavor only delays the problem.
+But you can’t flavor your way out of an unstable oil system.
+If oxidation takes hold, a stronger flavor only delays the problem.

-The manufacturing fix is process-driven: building a stable dispersion or emulsion strategy, controlling when the active is added, limiting high-heat exposure, and setting clear in-process controls so the batch behaves the same way every run.
+The fix is process-driven: build a stable dispersion or emulsion strategy, control when the active is added, limit high-heat exposure, and set in-process controls so the batch behaves the same way every run.

-2) Mineral salts can quietly break your gel system
+2) Mineral salts can break your gel system

-- Minerals can shift the way pH behaves during acidification
+- Minerals shift the way pH behaves during acidification

 - They can cause localized pre-gel or clumping if added incorrectly

-- They can amplify harshness and leave a “mineral bite” that’s difficult to mask
+- They amplify harshness and leave a “mineral bite” that’s hard to mask

-- They can change water behavior in the matrix, impacting texture and stability
+- They change water behavior in the matrix, impacting texture and stability

 This is one reason “it worked in the lab” doesn’t always translate to a full production run.
 Scaling means longer hold times, different shear profiles, and more opportunity for the system to drift.